Porto is a city in love with pork tripes and sausages, but fear you not!, there are plenty of restaurants and shops for vegetarians & vegans.

 - Gaia | Jardim Soares dos Reis | Saturdays from 8h to 14h.

 Shops to buy healthy food in Porto

-One of my besties recently showed me an organic shop in Porto that is a dream come true.
-It is called Maçaroca and it is not in the city centre (you need to take an UBER to get there).
+One of my besties recently showed me an organic shop in Porto that is a dream come true (I go there at least once a month!).
+It is called Maçaroca and it is not in the city centre.

 Maçaroca is divided in four sections:

 - A supermarket with organic ingredients coming from all around the world, which includes a massive refrigerated wall with pre made meals, tofu, seitan, etc.